commontoolsinc/labs/rfcs/2024-05-13-minimal-ui-components.md

     - The system may display these components in different ways depending on the context, for example on small screens, large screens, via audio, etc.
     - The web started this way and gradually excavated more control over style and behavior.
 We should follow this path too.
 Starting with declarative components means:
         - Components can automatically adapt to context.
-        - API surface area is minimal to start, meaning easy to learn and easy to implement, easy to evolve.
+        - API surface area is minimal to start, meaning easy to learn, easy to implement, easy to evolve.
         - Side-steps many issues with malicious software by keeping things simple.
         - [Lower-level mechanisms can be excavated over time](https://github.com/gordonbrander/generative-ui-playbook?tab=readme-ov-file#excavating-fine-grained-mechanisms).
 The system co-evolves with actual ecosystem needs.
 - Design can be evolved over time to: